abhisheksr01/spring-boot-microservice-best-practices/README.md

 ### Introduction

-This project is intended to bring arguably best practices and integrations available for Spring Boot based Microservice in a single repository.

-Developers can use this repository as a template to build there own Microservice by adding or removing dependencies as per requirement.
+This repository combines the best practices and essential integrations for building robust Spring Boot-based microservices, all in one place.
+It serves as a template, allowing developers to easily create their own microservices by adding or removing dependencies based on their needs.

-In the below section I will try to explain each integration we have made and how to use.
+In the sections below, I'll walk you through the various integrations included in the project and guide you on how to use them effectively.

-At the moment the Microservice exposes a GET API and expects the company reference as path parameter then makes a call to the Companies House API hence returning Company Details.
+Currently, the microservice exposes a simple GET API that accepts a company reference as a path parameter.
+It then queries the Companies House API to retrieve and return detailed company information.

-**Note: Texts highlighted in light blue colour are clickable hyperlinks for additional references.**

 ### Prerequisites

 - You must have >= Java 21 Installed.
 You can use [SDKMAN](https://sdkman.io/install) for maintaining different JDK's in your system.
-- If you wish to run the application against the actual Companies House API and then you will need to [create a free account](https://developer.companieshouse.gov.uk/developer/signin).
+- You should [register for a free Companies House account](https://developer.company-information.service.gov.uk/get-started) and then generate a REST API key.
+This is required for invoking the GET API exposed by this service else the API invocation will fail at runtime with auth error.
-  Once created replace the `authUserName` in the [application.yaml](src/main/resources/application.yaml) under main dir.
+- Replace the `authUserName` in the [application.yaml](src/main/resources/application.yaml) under main dir with the newly created API Key.

 ### Installation and Getting Started